-Investments in a fund's portfolio may, at any time, include investments in issuers established in jurisdictions outside Canada and the United States.
-As a result, investments in foreign companies are influenced by economic and market conditions in the countries where the companies operate.
+Investments in foreign companies are influenced by economic and market conditions in the countries where the companies operate.
 Equities and fixed income securities issued by foreign companies and governments are often considered riskier than Canadian and U.S. investments.
 One reason for this is that many countries have lower standards for accounting, auditing and reporting.
 Some countries are less politically stable than Canada and the U.S. and there is often less available information about individual investments.
 Volume and liquidity in some foreign stock and bond markets are less than in Canadian and the U.S. stock and bond markets and, at times, price volatility can be greater than in the Canadian and U.S. markets.
-In some countries, there is a risk of nationalization, expropriation or currency controls.
+Generally, investments in foreign markets are subject to certain risks and the fund may be adversely affected by, among other things, political upheaval, financial troubles, natural disasters, wars, occupations, economic sanctions, reduced government oversight as compared to Canada, difficulty in enforcing contractual obligations, currency volatility and government intervention in markets.
 It can be difficult to trade investments on foreign markets and the laws of some countries do not fully protect investor rights.
 These risks and others can contribute to larger and more frequent price changes among foreign investments.
 U.S. investments are not considered to have foreign investment risk.